100 Years of Service

 Why Not Have a Beer With Your Meal!

 Almost since statehood, Cattlemen’s Café has opened its doors to hungry cowboys, ranchers and cattle haulers.
 Cattlemen's flourished, and as one of the few places that stayed open after sundown became known for its “colorful” clientele and home-brewed beverages throughout prohibition.
 In fact, Cattlemen’s Double Deuce brand beer of today is a throwback to the prohibition days, when handcrafted was the only option.
+Double Deuce beer is made for us by another Oklahoma pioneer family from Krebs.
+Today Krebs Brewing, began at Pete's Place by the Prichard family.
+It now proudly brews beers for world wide enjoyment under the Praire Artisan Ales brand!

 In 1945, Cattlemen’s was owned by Hank Fry, a gambler of sorts.
 Late one night in a smoke-filled room at the old Biltmore Hotel in downtown Oklahoma City, Fry was running out of luck and money.
 In an act of desperation, Fry wagered Cattlemen’s Steakhouse against the life savings of Gene Wade that he could roll a “hard Six” (two 3’s).